-I’m nearly certain that the “Earth-First-ers” never spent weeks on end digging ton after ton of limestone from their vegetable garden.
+I’m certain that the “Earth-First-ers” never spent weeks on end digging ton after ton of limestone from their vegetable garden.
 I’m pretty sure they never cowered in a “fraidy hole” hoping the tornado blowing over didn’t kill them.
 I’ll bet they never spent miserable weeks covered in Calomine lotion because they got a rash from poison oak, poison ivy or poison sumac all up and down their arms, legs, trunk and face.
-I’ll bet they never itched a night away because they were covered in chigger bites or fire ant bites from walking through the grass.
+I’ll bet they never itched a night away because they were covered in chigger bites or fire ant bites from just walking through the grass.
 I’ll bet they never had a pasture ruined and livestock killed by an invasion of fire ants.
 I’ll bet they never suffered through a drought that was broken by a flood, or an unrelenting rainy season broken by a drought.
 I’ll bet they never sat in the emergency room with a friend whose four-year-old son suffered a rattlesnake bite and prayed he wouldn’t lose his leg.
 I’ll bet they never dreaded fall and spring knowing that the effluvium from all the budding Texas junipers was going to make them sick for weeks.
 I’ll bet they never struggled season after season to get something – anything – besides weeds to grow in the dreadful soil.
 I’ll bet they never worried being bitten by a water moccassin while swimming in a local pond.
 I’ll bet they never chopped their beloved prize pecan trees into firewood because an ice storm had sheared off it’s 100-year-old limbs.
 I’ll bet they never tried to scrub the iron stains from their clothes – iron stains that came from the red dirt which wouldn’t grow anything useful.

 From the time I started school until I was in college, Time Magazine ran cover story after cover story warning the world of an impending Global Ice Age.
 “The first Earth Day was celebrated on April 22, 1970, amidst a building alarm about the dangers of a new ice age.”
-All the scientists agreed; it was coming and it was going to be bad.
+The scientists agreed; it was coming and it was going to be bad.
 Then sometime in the 80’s “they” decided that Global Warming was the threat du jour.
 Recently, that has been changed yet again to “Global Climate Change”, (does that phrase have any meaning at all?)
 In my lifetime, the experts have wrongly predicted every sort of change possible to the environment.
 Forgive me for being skeptical now.